Meet Craig and Scott Queen – my distant cousins from the Queen – Marsham family lineage…

 The following image and state marker gives more information about the relationships of our mutual ancestor Mary Kittamaquund, and her daughter Mary Brent, with that of her aunt and relative Margaret Brent (mentioned above):

-For more information on our ties to the Piscataway Nation and first families of colonial Maryland check out:
+I share more stories about my relations to the Piscataway Nation and first families of colonial Maryland in the following blogs, check out:

 Also see more videos with Sebi Medina Tayac keeping alive the Piscataway culture and revitalization movement: